 Reclaimed materials lend themselves to the outdoors with their rustic finish.
-For a more dramatic look, try mixing darker hued pots.
-Our reclaimed Endo pots have a black tone enriched with rust hues that enrich over time.
-For a cleaner but no less interesting style, try our Pomo recycled pots.
+For a more dramatic look, try mixing darker hued pots and planters.
+Our reclaimed Endo reclaimed iron pots have a black tone enriched with rust hues that enrich over time.
+For a cleaner but no less interesting style, try our Pomo recycled planters.
 Crafted from the off-cuts of car windows the pots provide a striking back drop for plants as well as upcycling a waste material.

 5. Embrace indoor planting

 If you don't have an outside space, simply bring your garden indoors.
 Choose an area with the most natural light; near a window works well.
 If you are working from a corner start by giving height to the back row with a tall standing pot.
-Try our Atsu standing planter filled with a tall plant; cheese plants can work effectively.
+Try our Endo Reclaimed Iron Planter Stand filled with a tall plant; cheese plants can work effectively or our Sangdi Seagrass Hanging Baskets in a range of sizes.
 Layer different heights and varieties to add interest, and choosing fragrant plants will add a pleasant natural scent.
 If you have a window sill fill it with lavender; the bees will love it and the faint fragrance will diffuse into your home.

 The most important thing with garden planting is to just go for it.
 It's all about discovery and learning; the pleasure of watching shoots burst through the soil and buds flowering, and with vegetables, even if it is just a few pea pods, those peas will taste all the sweeter for being home grown.